-

 Yun Wu (云雾) – Poetry of Clouds and Mist in a Cup of Green Tea

-Yun Wu (云雾, Yúnwù), whose name translates as "Clouds and Mist", is a high-quality Chinese green tea that has been known since ancient times.
-Its poetic name reflects the growing conditions - high-mountain plantations, often shrouded in humid fog, which is believed to contribute to the formation of the delicate taste and rich aroma of the tea leaves.
-Yun Wu comes from the Fujian province (福建, Fújiàn).
-It is valued for its unique aroma, pleasant taste and harmonizing effect.
+Yun Wu (云雾, Yúnwù), whose name translates as "Clouds and Mist," is a high-quality Chinese green tea renowned since ancient times.
+Its poetic name reflects its growing conditions—high-altitude plantations often shrouded in moist mist, which is believed to foster the delicate flavor and rich aroma of the tea leaves.
+Yun Wu originates from the Fujian province (福建, Fújiàn).
+It is prized for its unique aroma, pleasant taste, and harmonizing properties.

 Aroma: complex and evolving